 This course examines the film Western within a cultural and historical context.
-The class will focus on the characteristics of film storytelling and visual style in the Western, which not only entertains audiences but also mirrors American attitudes and values.
-Through a survey and discussion of outstanding films and artists, students will have a deeper understanding of how the tradition of the Western both shapes and reflects American culture.
+The class focuses on the characteristics of film storytelling and visual style in the Western and deepens understanding of how the tradition of the Western both shapes and reflects American culture.